Keyur-0/Keyur-0/README.md

 Most projects are built with Java, Python, PHP, and SQL.

 **Fun facts**
-- My favorite anime is detective conan
+- My favorite anime is Detective Conan
 - I like swimming and light workouts to keep my mind clean
 - I like learning random things that i get interested in